taranrai/taranrai/README.md

-### Hello world 👋
+### Hello world, I'm Taran Rai 👋
 <br />
-<h1 align="center"> Taran Rai ⚡</h1>

 ### 👨‍💻 &nbsp;About Me

-🎓 &nbsp;I have a PhD in Artificial Intelligence in Digital Pathology 🤖💻🔬\
+🎓 &nbsp;I have a PhD in AI/ML in Digital Pathology 🤖💻🔬\
-💻 &nbsp;I'm a Data Scientist | AI/ML Engineer
+💻 &nbsp;I work on Data Science and AI/ML research projects

 <br>

-I've just started my public GitHub again.
-I'll be adding past & future AI/ML projects.
-I'm open to and encourage collaboration!
+Welcome to my public GitHub profile.
+I'm open to collaborations so feel free to connect.

 <br clear="both">